kylesmile1103/Learn-Frida/README.md

 ## Mod our first Unity app

 This tutorial comes with a sample Unity app that designed for learning Frida, so let's begin by downloading the [apk file](https://github.com/kylesmile1103/Learn-Frida/raw/master/gameLearn.apk).

+### Write the first script

+### Hook the script to desired app

+First, we need to make Frida listen to our app, then use `-l` to hook the custom Javascript file, take a look at this following cmd:

+> frida -U <packageID> -l <someScript.js>

+To spawn the app then listen to it right away, which is very helpful for early instrument, use `-f`

+> frida -U -f <packageID> -l <someScript.js>

+While spawning, Frida will pause the app for early instrument purpose, so we need `%resume` to resume the app.
+Or we can do it automatically by adding `--no-pause` at the end of cmd, also use `-Uf` for brevity.

+> frida -Uf <packageID> -l <someScript.js> --no-pause